Quantifying Knowledge Distillation Using Partial Information Decomposition: VID And TED Frameworks

 Here, $\ell(\cdot)$ is the task specific loss, $f_t$ is the task-aware filter parameterized by $\theta_t$.
 During the first stage, this loss is minimized over $\theta_t$.
 A similar loss corresponding to the student (i.e., $\expt[x\sim\mathcal{X}]{\ell(f_s(S;\theta_t))}$) is minimized in order to train the student's task aware filter.
 Note that during this process, both $\mi{Y}{f_t(T)}$ and $\mi{Y}{f_s(S)}$ are increased.

 During stage 2, the distillation loss which is given below is minimized over $\theta_s$ and $S$ while $\theta_t$ and $T$ being held constant.

 Consider stage 2 as an estimation problem which minimizes the mean square error, where $Q=f_t(T)$ is the estimand and $f_s(\cdot)$ is the estimator.
 We observe that this optimization ensures $\mi{Y}{Q|f_s(S)}=0$ given that the same assumption as in Section \ref{sec_REDFrameworks} holds.
-Following similar steps as in Section \ref{sec_REDFrameworks}, we see that TED framework maximizes a lower bound for the distilled knowledge, quantified as in Definition \ref{def_distilledKnowledge}.
+Following similar steps as in Section \ref{sec_REDFrameworks}, we see that TED framework maximizes a lower bound for the transferred knowledge, quantified as in Definition \ref{def_distilledKnowledge}.

-The main difference of this scheme w.r.t. the RED framework is two-fold.
-First, in RED we optimize $f_t(\cdot)$ in addition to $f_s(\cdot)$ and $S$ during stage 2.
+The main difference of this scheme w.r.t. the RID framework is two-fold.
+First, in RID we optimize $f_t(\cdot)$ in addition to $f_s(\cdot)$ and $S$ during stage 2.
 In contrast, TED does not modify the teacher's filter during the second stage.
-Second, RED distillation loss employs a weighting parameter similar to that of VID.
+Second, RID distillation loss employs a weighting parameter similar to that of VID.